-In Victoria Primary School and Nursery Unit if a child makes a disclosure to a teacher or other member of staff which gives rise to concerns about possible abuse, or if a member of staff has concerns about a child, the member of staff will complete a Note of Concern (see Appendix 1) and act promptly.
+In Victoria Primary School if a child makes a disclosure to a teacher or other member of staff which gives rise to concerns about possible abuse, or if a member of staff has concerns about a child, the member of staff will complete a Note of Concern (see Appendix 1) and act promptly.
 They will not investigate - this is a matter for Social Services - but will discuss these concerns with the Designated Teacher or with the Deputy Designated Teacher if he/she is not available.

 The Designated Teacher will consult with the Principal or other relevant staff always taking care to avoid due delay.
-If the Principal is not available, the Designated Teacher will discuss the concern with at least 1 other member of the school's Safeguarding Team.
 If required advice may be sought from the Education Authority Designated Officer for Child Protection.
 The Designated Teacher may also seek clarification from the child or young person, their parent/carer.